acesonder/chch/README.md

 - Element styling
 - Animation preferences
 - Ensure proper contrast ratios for accessibility

+### Customizable Themes
+- Allow users to create their own custom themes by selecting colors, fonts, and animations.
+- Provide a theme editor interface where users can preview and save their custom themes.
+- Store custom themes in the `themes` table in the database.

+### Seasonal Themes
+- Introduce seasonal themes that change based on the time of year (e.g., Spring, Summer, Fall, Winter).
+- Automatically switch themes based on the current date.
+- Store seasonal themes in the `themes` table in the database.

 ### 3. Smart Intake Form
 Create a multi-step assessment with: